helenmurugan/true-words-quiz/README.md

 ### The Score Area
 * The score area keeps a tally of the correct and incorrect answer scores.
 * They are colour coded in green and red which is intuitively easy to understand.
 * The scores are incremented immediately when the answer button is selected, giving instant feedback to the user.
-This was achieved using JavaScript for the score and CSS for the colour.

 ![Image of score area](/documentation/score-area.jpg)